Poincar\'e dualization and Massey products: Preliminaries

-\begin{ex} Without the Poincar\'e duality assumption (on the domain cdga; see \Cref{taylor}), it is easy to find examples of cohomologically injective maps of cdga's such that a non-vanishing triple Massey product in the domain vanishes in the target.
+\begin{ex} One cannot drop the Poincar\'e duality assumption on $X$.
+In fact, it is easy to find examples of cohomologically injective maps of cdga's such that a non-vanishing triple Massey product in the domain vanishes in the target.
 For example, consider the inclusion of cdga's where all generators are in degree 1.
 This induces an inclusion $A':=A/A^{\geq 3}\hookrightarrow B':=B/B^{\geq 3}$ which is injective on cohomology.
 Now, $\langle x, x, y \rangle$ is a non-vanishing triple product in $A'$, while in $B'$ it is represented by $[xz] = [yu]$, which lies in the indeterminacy.\end{ex}

 \begin{ex} Continuing along the lines of \Cref{noPD}, we give an example of a non-formal cdga with a map to a formal cdga which is injective on cohomology.
-Namely, take and The map sending $X \mapsto x, Y \mapsto y, a \mapsto \alpha, b \mapsto \beta, c \mapsto \gamma$ descends to the truncation of both cdga's whereby we mod out the (differential) ideals of all elements of degree $\geq 6$.
+Namely, take and where the indices on generators denote degrees.
+The map sending $X \mapsto x, Y \mapsto y, a \mapsto \alpha, b \mapsto \beta, c \mapsto \gamma$ descends to the truncation of both cdga's whereby we mod out the (differential) ideals of all elements of degree $\geq 6$.
 The resulting map is a cohomologically injective map from a non-formal cdga to a formal one; indeed, the domain carries the non-trivial triple Massey products $\langle [X], [X], [Y] \rangle$ and $\langle [X], [Y], [Y] \rangle$. \end{ex}